 The output from these sheets was fed directly into the P&L.

 Our ‘proof of concept’ work had reduced Joe Browns’ original network of six workbooks (with up to 40 worksheets in each) to just five template sheets and produced one main report – the P&L.

 Furthermore, during the process, Azquo had been able to highlight several errors that had gone unnoticed in the supplied Excel workbooks.

 It’s fast, accurate and confidence-inspiring.

-The Client was impressed Azquo’s ability to simplify analysis, forecasting and budgeting and dramatically reduce the time taken by these processes.
-He also said Azquo’s audit facility inspired new confidence in the accuracy of the results produced (the user is able to right-click on any cell to discover where the data being processed originated when it was last updated and by whom).
+The Client was impressed by Azquo’s ability to simplify analysis, forecasting and budgeting and dramatically reduce the time taken by these processes.
+He also said Azquo’s audit facility inspired new confidence in the accuracy of the results produced (the user is able to right-click on any cell to discover where the data being processed originated, when it was last updated and by whom).